-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 The idea is to string together a series of events into a bigger narrative so that each new story just feeds the narrative.
 That allows you to respond consistently (see next rule) to the series of events, instead of making a specific response each time.

-Linguistic framing answers the question, what words do we use to describe this?
+Linguistic-level framing answers the question, what words do we use to describe this?

 - Gaming vs. gambling